vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the morning, I made a trip to WeWork to meet some friends.
 I was in WeWork from 10 AM to around 12:20 PM.
 On the way back, I made a trip to Target to purchase some stuff.

+## Thursday June 7

+In the morning, I made a three-stop trip: first the Target in downtown Berkeley, where I exchanged batteries (around 9:50 AM), then Citibank to withdraw quarters (around 10 AM) and then at the Amazon Hub Locker for package pickup (around 10:20 AM).
+I was out of my home from 9:20 AM to 11 AM.